clintonhealthaccess/kevin/README.md

 		//   nullPrefixes: a list of all null fields (no value entered) }

-The controller calls the **SurveyPageService** modify method, whose role is to save the value, evaluate all validation and skip rules that are affected by the change and return a list of all FormEnteredValue, SurveyEnteredQuestion, SurveyEnteredSection and SurveyEnteredProgram whose properties changed because of the  value change.
+The controller calls the SurveyPageService modify method, whose role is to save the value, evaluate all validation and skip rules that are affected by the change and return a list of all FormEnteredValue, SurveyEnteredQuestion, SurveyEnteredSection and SurveyEnteredProgram whose properties changed because of the  value change.
 The action then returns a JSON version of that, which can be used by the survey Javascript.

 There are a few tricky things to know when saving values, particularly when it comes to handling values of complex types ```list``` and ```map```.
-Let's first see how to change a value inside a list, then we'll see how to add and remove rows from a list.
+Let's first see how to change a value inside a list, then we'll see how to add and remove entries from a list.
 Let's take the example we used above which was using the following type:

-	- list (type: map)
+	type { list type { map
-		- first_name: string
+		first_name: type { string },
-		- last_name: string
+		last_name: type { string },
-		- age: number
+		age: type { number }
+	} }

-To change the first_name property of the first element of the list for data location of id ```10``` and in section ```2```, here is what would need to be sent to the *saveValue* action :
+To change first_name value of the first entry of the list for data location of id ```10``` and in section ```2```, here is what would need to be sent to the *saveValue* action :

 	Request parameter					Value
 	-----------------					-----